Teradata/r-driver/README.md

 #### File Locations

-For the `ENCRYPTED_PASSWORD(` syntax of the Teradata SQL Driver for R, each filename must be preceded by the `file:` prefix.
+For the `ENCRYPTED_PASSWORD(` syntax of the driver, each filename must be preceded by the `file:` prefix.
 The *PasswordEncryptionKeyFileName* must be separated from the *EncryptedPasswordFileName* by a single comma.
 The files can be located in the current directory, specified with a relative path, or specified with an absolute path.